 But nothing is old in that completely rebuilt area of downtown Manhattan, the only part of a bursting city that showed futuristic modernity intertwined with wealth, security, and technology.
 Since the area needed to be rebuilt from scratch, literally, humanity had a chance to be creative while proposing the model for future urban life.
 And the future, at least to me, looks fascinating yet cold at the same time.
-It also looks to me like a remote deja-vu of the images stolen from some science fiction movie, the title I cannot recall right now.
+It also looks to me like a remote deja-vu of the images stolen from The Truman Show, science fiction movie.
 But New York has always been a movie scene, and ground zero will not be any different.

 The main building, One World Trade Center –which during the construction had a more popular and inspiring name, the Freedom Tower– has 104 floors and dominates the Manhattan skyline.
 Sleek and glossy from afar, it is not much different from the vertiginous towers in any of the modern cities in Asia, the building instilling respect as you approach it.
 The atmosphere changes as you get closer to the area; one feels he has stepped through some sort of invisible security door, entered into the space where only selected and scanned people are allowed to go.
 Indeed, the nearby Transportation Hub building rarely feels crowded and smelly, the signature of New York relics like the Times Square subway station.
 It’s rather a huge cathedral that is built to make people feel small, and though there is nothing wrong with this historic symbolism, the emptiness, continuing with your every step, makes you feel acutely the contrast between this and the outside world.
 It dictates its own awesome impression.